jetbrain10/Bribe.veToken.finance/README.md

 * login into heroku website  https://dashboard.heroku.com/apps, click the deployed app to convert to a hobby app
 * follow https://devcenter.heroku.com/articles/custom-domains to add custom domain, get mapping and add to cloudfare DNS
 * follow https://support.cloudflare.com/hc/en-us/articles/205893698-Configure-Cloudflare-and-Heroku-over-HTTPS to create a certificate and add to heroku

+Heroku UI deployment
+* go to deploy tab, choose Github as Deployment method, enter credentials to connect
+* add env variable via UI , go to settings > add ConfigVars if not here
+* choose the right branch to deploy in Manual deploy section, click 'Deploy Branch' button
+* open the url provided at the end of the deployment log to check if the deployment is successful or not